aws/aws-graviton-getting-started/SIMD_and_vectorization.md

 ```
 And the outer loop is still not vectorized as expected, but the inner loop is vectorized (and 3-4X faster).

-Again, as compiler capabilities improve over time, the need for such technique may no longer be needed.
+Again, as compiler capabilities improve over time, the need for such techniques may no longer be needed.
 However, as long as target applications being built with gcc9 or older, this continues to be a good practice to follow.

 ## Using intrinsics